-- Clinically: diagnosis begins with a thorough history and physical examination. - Liver biochemistry typically reveals elevated liver enzymes, especially AST and ALT.
-These levels usually rise before jaundice appears in the icteric stage.
-Serum bilirubin may also be elevated, indicating hepatic inflammation or injury. - Hematological tests in affected patients: often reveal leukopenia with relative lymphocytosis. - Additionally, the erythrocyte sedimentation rate (ESR) may be elevated - Serology or viral markers: IgM, IgG (lifelong immunity) - ➤ IgM: indicates Acute infection and remains high for 3-6 months, which is followed by the production of IgG. - ➤ IgG: indicates Past infection or vaccine. - Anti-HAV IgG becomes predominant later in life and is commonly found in the general population over the age of 50. - Again, using immune electron microscopy, HAV particles can be identified in fecal specimens. - However, isolation of the virus in cell culture is used for research purposes (research tool) and is not routine in clinical practice.
+- Clinically: diagnosis begins with a thorough history and physical examination. - Liver biochemistry typically reveals elevated liver enzymes: so, if tests were done and results are revealing High AST and ALT, mild elevation of bilirubin, indicate hepatic inflammation or injury. - Serology or viral markers: IgM, IgG (lifelong immunity) - IgM: indicates Acute infection and remains high for 3-6 months, which is followed by the production of IgG. - ➢IgG: indicates Past infection or vaccine. - Anti-HAV IgG becomes predominant later in life and is commonly found in the general population over the age of 50.